garyschulte/metaru/README.md

 High-performance native EVM implementation for Hyperledger Besu using Java 22 Panama Foreign Function & Memory API (FFM) for zero-copy shared memory interop.

+This is currently a vibe-coded project to check the viability of interop of a besu-flavored native evm and java besu, using panama.

+This changelog provides some context, but the most relevant artifact is [performance-summary.md](performance_summary.md)

 ## Project Status

 **Current**: ✅ Foundation complete with working mock EVM and tracer callbacks